- Rhode Island expanded Medicaid in 2014 and enrollment has grown by 63%

 In addition to the aged, blind, and disabled, the following residents are eligible for Medicaid coverage in New Hampshire:

-- Adults with incomes up to 138 percent of poverty.
+- Non-disabled adults under 65 with incomes up to 138 percent of poverty.

 - Pregnant women with household incomes up to 253 percent of poverty.